 Should political and activism signs be banned from condos?

 While I’m wildly skeptical of this unit owner’s window signs as more trendy than legitimately fighting for a cause, I could be wrong.
 Have I asked her to take them down either way?
 No. Could I?
 Yes.
-If it presented a problem, other than a Trump-supporting owner not liking them, I would indeed.
+If it presented a problem, other than an anti-Sanders owner not liking them, I would indeed.
 As of now, it doesn’t phase me much.